IS561/Recipes/RecipeER1.md

 * Optional (truth value).
 This property obtains if the step is optional.

-### Source
-* A bibliographic description of an information resource.

-#### Attributes of a source
-* Content (text).
-The bibliographic description expressed as text.
-* Notation (text).
-The notation in which the description is expressed.

 ### Tool
 A physical object that participates in a step or causes a qualifying